zimolzak/active-learning/Readme.md

 For logistic regression, variance reduction constitutes a stepwise optimal approach to choosing the next example [Schein].

 We evaluated the efficacy of these (three?) active learning statistics for the purpose of lab adjudication as follows.
-Using the seven adjudicated datasets summarized in Table __datasets__, we simulated the active learning process under Random Forests and each statistic.
+Using the seven adjudicated datasets summarized in Table ~~tableDatasets, we simulated the active learning process under Random Forests and each statistic.
 We plotted learning curves, showing, for each dataset, the 10-fold cross validation accuracy at each step in the active learning process, i.e., after each additional example was labelled (with its previously adjudicated ground truth label) in the simulation.

 Operationalizing as web application